 1625 Aberdeen - The Schoolmaster Golfer

 The 'Granite City' has a golf tradition, which goes back much further than he foundation of its oldest club, Royal Aberdeen Golf Club in 1780.
-Golf was on the list of 'unlawful amusements' in the Aberdeen Council records in 1565, though this was probably the target version of golf as later in 1613 when John Allan, a bookbinder, with another John Allan, a cutler, was fined £3 on 13th April 1613 for "setting ane goiff ball in the kirk yeard and striking the same against the kirk".
+Golf was on the list of 'unlawful amusements' in the Aberdeen Council records in 1565, though this was probably the target version of golf, as in 1613 when John Allan, a bookbinder, with another John Allan, a cutler, was fined £3 on 13th April 1613 for "setting ane goiff ball in the kirk yeard and striking the same against the kirk".
 Both of these may well have been the 'target' version of golf rather than golf on the links.

 A few years later, in 1636, David Wedderburn, Master of Aberdeen Grammar School, published his 'Vocabula'.
 This was a Latin Grammar, using exemplars of golf to help teach Latin to small boys.
 The Golf section was titled 'Baculus'.
 Baculus, -i (m) was a stick, walking stick or augural staff.
 This supports, as least as far as Wedderburn believed, the derivation of the term Golf as meaning 'club'.
 Other terms, however odd the Latin vocabulary used, indicate all the trappings of the modern golf game: bunkers, golf balls, teaze (sic), the grip, the uphill lie, a bunker club and 'Good shot!'
 Most important here is the Caddy's advice and reference to the golf hole.